 The Antarctic Circumpolar Current forms an important link in the global thermohaline overturning circulation.
 Modifications in the saline characteristic of water masses associated with the ACC play a vital role in maintaining both global heat and salt budgets.

 Determining the transport flux of the ACC south of South Africa has been an observational goal for many years.
-Such observations have been conducted during the World Ocean Circulation Experiment (WOCE) during the 1990s in which repeat transects across the ACC were restricted to 3 chokepoints.
-Intense and periodic monitoring of both the Drake Passage and south of Tasmania have continued since WOCE, however a regular monitoring line between South Africa and Antarctica has only commenced earlier this year.
+Such observations have been conducted during the World Ocean Circulation Experiment (WOCE) during the 1990s, in which repeat transects across the ACC were restricted to three choke points.
+Intense and periodic monitoring of the Drake Passage and south of Tasmania have continued since WOCE; however, a regular monitoring line between South Africa and Antarctica was begun only last year.

-Our understanding of how and why this transport varies with time and season remains incomplete due to the severe lack of observations.
-The sources, pathways and characteristics of these exchanges are not well-enough established to allow their influence on the climate system south of South Africa, to be quantified.
-The aim of GoodHope is therefore to establish an intensive monitoring line that will provide new information on the volume flux of the region south of South Africa, in particular the Indo-Atlantic exchange.
-An investigation studying the empirical relationship between upper ocean temperature and the baroclinic transport stream from repeat hydrographic sections across the ACC, south of South Africa is now currently underway.
-Application of this empirical relationship to all the past and future observations will be necessary to monitor the variations and variability of the ACC south of South Africa.
-By further defining a second empirical relationship between surface dynamic height and cumulative transport (following Rintoul et al.44) it will be possible in future to extrapolate the ACC behaviour, in particular its seasonality and inter-annual variability, through satellite altimetry.
+Our understanding of how and why this transport varies with time and season remains incomplete due to a lack of observations.
+The sources, pathways and characteristics of these exchanges are not well enough established to allow their influence on the climate system south of South Africa to be quantified.
+The aim of GoodHope is to establish an intensive monitoring line that will provide new information on the volume flux of the region south of South Africa, in particular on the Indo-Atlantic exchange.
+An investigation to study the empirical relationship between upper ocean temperature and the baroclinic transport stream from repeat hydrographic sections across the ACC, south of South Africa is currently under way.
+Application of this relationship to all past and future observations will be necessary to monitor the variations and variability of the ACC south of South Africa.
+By further defining a second empirical relationship between surface dynamic height and cumulative transport (following Rintoul et al.44), it will be possible in future to extrapolate the ACC behaviour, in particular its seasonality and inter-annual variability, using satellite altimetry.

-This is the start of a new and exciting multi-national and inter-disciplinary endeavour aimed at integrating high-resolution physical, biological and atmospheric observations with along-track satellite and model data.
-With the first GoodHope transect already completed, a second line consisting of high resolution CTD stations is scheduled for November 2004.
-It is hoped that the outcome of the GoodHope project will result in a clearer understanding of the Indo-Atlantic inter-ocean exchange in this region of the Southern Ocean and its impact on both regional and global present day climate changes.
+This is the start of a new and exciting multinational and inter-disciplinary endeavour aimed at integrating high-resolution physical, biological and atmospheric observations with along-track satellite and model data.
+Since the start of the GoodHope project in early 2004, a second line consisting of high-resolution CTD stations onboard the Russian research vessel Academik Sergey Vavilov has been completed.
+It is hoped that an outcome of the GoodHope project will be improved understanding of the Indo-Atlantic inter-ocean exchanges in this region of the Southern Ocean and its impact on both regional and global climate change.